 It looks like I’m starting a series of blog posts about Google which brings me to my second installment regarding I’m feeling curious.
 Besides this post, you’ll also see another interactive infographic [tomorrow] that will shed some light on how Google runs its search engine.

 When I discovered the “Fidget Spinner” trick in Google and wrote an article about it a few days ago I thought it was a unique discovery.
 Out of curiosity I tried to find more of the same on Google and realized there was much more to play around with.
-That brought me to I’m feeling curious.
+That brought me to this I’m feeling curious thing.
 These words together might not make sense, but in a while, I’m almost 100% confident that you’ll realize what I’m trying to convey to you.

-Steps to use I’m feeling curious
+How to: steps to use I’m feeling curious

 What I’m about to show you will open a whole new world of internet to you.
 To avoid any confusion, this isn’t a piece of software; it’s just a function that Google released who knows when almost like their Fidget Spinner trick.
 Some call it a trick, but actually, it’s part of their Easter Egg tricks.
 Here’s how to get the same results: